 Work-based experiential learning in international business and related organizations.
 Students gain on-the-job experience and training as they learn to apply knowledge gained throughout the program to real life professional situations.

-Normally the student will have completed 70 credits before embarking on this module.
-Formal approval by the Department Head / Program Coordinator / Internship Administrator (as
+Prerequisites: Normally the student will have completed 70 credits before embarking on this module.
+Formal approval by the Department Head / Program Coordinator / Internship Administrator (as appropriate) is required.

 IB 4118 EU ECONOMIC AND FUNDING POLICIES - LEVEL 6